indygreg/PyOxidizer/docs/packaging_python_executable.rst

 standard library importers, you can disable ``oxidized_importer`` by setting :ref:`config_type_python_interpreter_config_oxidized_importer` to ``False``.

-Another caveat is that indexed resources are always embedded in the built executable.
-This may bloat the size of the executable.
-This will eventually be addressed by :ref:`status_standalone_resource_files`.
+Another caveat is that indexed resources are embedded in the built executable by default.
+This will bloat the size of the executable for no benefit.
+To disable this functionality, set :ref:`config_type_python_executable.packed_resources_load_mode` to ``none``.

 Binary Portability
 ==================